hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 If you want to add a `Portable` class, you should use `<portable-factories>` instead of `<data-serializable-factories>` in the above configuration.

-See the [Hazelcast IMDG Reference Manual](https://docs.hazelcast.com/imdg/latest/getting-started.html) for more information on setting up the clusters.
+See the [Hazelcast Reference Manual](https://docs.hazelcast.com/hazelcast/latest/getting-started/install-hazelcast) for more information on setting up the clusters.

 ## 1.3.
 Downloading and Installing